Payment for ecosystem services: Rejection of ecosystem services

 Those who reject the idea of valuation of ecosystem services argue that nature should be conserved and valued for nature's sake, and that nature's value is impossible to quantify because its value is inherently infinite.
 They posit that the attempt to force the idea of ecosystem services into the market system leads to conservation only when it is deemed useful for human life, abandoning ideals environmental conservation when nature conflicts with human interest or simply does not affect human activity.
+PES programs have also been found to often rely on government or community engagement rather than operating solely as market mechanisms, complicating their classification as purely market-based instruments.
 There are also those who support the valuation of nature from a purely practical standpoint, expressed in the idea that "something is better than nothing."
 They realize and acknowledge the problematic nature of the quantitative valuation of nature but at the same time argue that practically, in a highly commodified society, it is a necessary measure.

 Commodification of natural capital results in undervaluing ecological systems by not accounting for the innumerable wide-range services provided.
 PES may decrease in utility as 1) wealth becomes concentrated to the point that natural resource scarcity results in higher short-term value for unsustainable resource extraction, and 2) the long-term cost to engineer limited-range replacement services is externalized onto citizens.
 This occurs either through increased expense to the existing systems or as justification to privatize services for further profit.
 For example, a parent corporation can profit both from the exploitation of an ecosystem, and by engineering and operating the services formerly provided.